vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 ### 1. Log in with Vipps

-A user chooses to log in with Vipps on a merchant’s site.
+A user chooses to log in with Vipps or MobilePay on a merchant’s site.

 ![Buy subscription with Vipps](../images/vipps-login-step1-2.svg)